 3. Apple-Cinnamon Whiskey

-2 medium apples, peeled and chopped (use green for tart, Honeycrisp for sweeter) + handful of cinnamon sticks
+2 medium apples, peeled and chopped (use green for tart, Honeycrisp for sweeter) + a handful of cinnamon sticks

 1 bunch fresh basil leaves + peel of 2 medium lemons